codymoorhouse/io/blog2.md

 compared it with mig-hub's version.
 The website was very nice in that it highlighted changes with different colors (red - removed, green - added, yellow - changed).
-I looked specifically for yellow and found the typos that mig-hub had found quite quickly.
+I looked specifically for yellow and found the typos that mig-hub had found.
 I then made the changes and added that as a commit to the new [pull request](https://github.com/mig-hub/io/pull/2) I had made.
 I then made a comment on the original [pull request](https://github.com/stevedekorte/io/pull/262) that mig-hub had created, letting stevedekorte know that I had applied a fix for mig-hub.

 Normally I would have rebased in a situation like this, but as I don't have any access to mig-hubs forked copy, I decided to go with a merge,